 Why this role is important at the Jacobs Institute?

-As a Senior Mechanical Engineer at the Jacobs Institute you will create product designs and testing systems that genuinely impact people’s lives.
-You’ll be part of strengthening the medical device innovation backbone at the Jacobs Institute by leading engineering projects across disciplines.
+As a Mechanical Engineer at the Jacobs Institute you create product designs and experiences that genuinely impact people’s lives.
+You’ll be part of strengthening the innovation backbone at the Jacobs Institute by leading industry-sponsored projects in various applications.

 Once you are here you might:

 - Collaborate with both large-cap and start-ups on determining how to evaluate new products—then lead it!
 Design and manage clinical, cadaver, or animal studies as inputs to simulate disease states.